-PE 2052 2 hours P.E. for Children
+PE 2052 P.E. for Children

-A course designed for physical education majors for the introduction of activities and games to be taught on the elementary level.
-The course involves eight weeks of practical teaching in the elementary grades.
+A course designed for physical education or elementary education majors for the introduction of activities and games to be taught on the elementary level.

-PE 2202 2 hours Care & Prevention of Athletic Injuries
+Care & Prevention of Athletic Injuries

 A study of the treatment of wounds, shock, poisoning, fractures, unconsciousness, stoppage of breathing, and the care and prevention of athletic injuries.
+Designed for physical education majors.